s-ccs/LSLAutoBIDS/docs/data_organization.md

                         └── behavioral_files((lab notebook, CSV, EDF file, etc))

 - **projectname** - any descriptive name for the project
 - **experiment** - contains the experimental files for the project.
-Eg: showStimulus.m, showStimulus.py
+Eg: showOther.m, showOther.py
 - **data** - contains the behavioral files for the corresponding subject.
 Eg: experimentalParameters.csv, eyetrackingdata.edf, results.tsv.